prysmaticlabs/prysm/README.md

 docker rm beacon-node
 ```

-To recreate a deleted container and refresh the chain database, issue the start command with an additional `--clear-db` parameter:
+To recreate a deleted container and refresh the chain database, issue the start command with an additional `--force-clear-db` parameter:

 ```
 docker run -it -v $HOME/prysm-data:/data -p 4000:4000 --name beacon-node \
   gcr.io/prysmaticlabs/prysm/beacon-chain:latest \
   --datadir=/data \
-  --clear-db=force
+  --force-clear-db
 ```

 **Docker on Windows:**